lmdunn/nycpermits/README.md

 - greater precision in closest park distance, as noted above.
 - examining whether the number of parks within given radii (.1, .5, 1, 2.5 miles) reveals anything of value
 - finding data on commuting times to central business distances from different parts of the boroughs could potentially add an interesting dimension to this analysis.
 For example, how long is the commute from different parts of Staten Island (thought of as being farther away but also less densely developed) into Manhattan and how does it compare to those of the other boroughs?

+# Additional Resources
+[The DOB Glossary](https://www1.nyc.gov/site/buildings/dob/acronym-glossary.page) is a handy reference.

+[One of several Fontan Architects articles](https://fontanarchitecture.com/building-a-new-home-in-nyc/).
+This one explains that the architect gets Approval before the Contractor(s) get permits.
+[This site](https://www.ny-engineers.com/agencies/dob-approval-and-design) describes a similar process.